AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/view-projects-roles-users-resource-planner.md

 ## User Name

 The users listed in the Project and Role views in the Resource Planner belong to the Resource Pools associated with the projects.
-For more information about populating Resource Pools with users, see [Resource pools overview in Adobe Workfront](../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md).
+For more information about populating Resource Pools with users, see [Resource pools overview](../../resource-mgmt/resource-planning/resource-pools/work-with-resource-pools.md).

 All users that you have access to View and who have logged in to Adobe Workfront at least once display in the User View.